Buddini96/react-crud-operations/README.md

 Note :
 1. To run code, you can use the command: "npm run dev"
-2. To run a JSON server, you can use the command: "npx json-server --watch data/db.json --port 8000"
+2. To run JSON server, you can use the command: "npx json-server --watch data/db.json --port 8000"

 ![React-crud-operations](https://github.com/Buddini96/react-crud-operations/assets/84434313/6ec0d591-5d30-4c00-99fe-87aca6017096)